pstolarz/OneWireNg/README.md

 OneWireNg and [OneWire](https://github.com/PaulStoffregen/OneWire) library.
 The main purpose of this class is to provide fast and effortless mechanism for developers experiencing issues with OneWire and eager to give OneWireNg a try.
-Finally it's strongly recommended to switch into OneWireNg interface rather than stay with the OneWire one due to OneWireNg's more mature and feature-rich API (search filtering, OD mode etc.)
+Finally, it's strongly recommended to switch into OneWireNg interface rather than stay with the OneWire due to OneWireNg's more mature and feature-rich API (search filtering, OD mode, touch support).

 ## DallasTemperature library